Dear Your Teen:

 - Teenagers derive valuable support from their friends.

 - Having a close friend in adolescence can lead to lower rates of anxiety and depression.

 Helpfully, studies also show that it’s not necessary for teenagers to be “popular” or have a large group of friends to reap these benefits.
 One or two friends are all they need.
 Here are three steps to help your child find a friend or two.

 Your son’s involvement in 4-H and youth group provides a good opportunity for social connection.
-You might try helping him identify individual members that he’d like to get to know and think with him about how to connect with them one-on-one during or outside of group meetings.
+You might try helping him identify individual members who he would like to get to know and think with him about how to connect with them one-on-one during or outside of group meetings.
 Many teens (and adults) dislike large-group socializing but enjoy spending time with one or two friends.

 Perhaps your son could become involved in volunteer work that utilizes his maturity and leadership skills.
 This may also help your son connect with like-minded peers.
 Finally, considering other groups that align with his specific interests may help him.
 He may find other teenagers that share his love of reading, or it could be a chance to explore a new interest with others.

 While you describe your son as mature and socially capable, many other parents find that their children’s social skills lag behind their cognitive capabilities.
 For these families, it’s important to remember that development is often uneven across domains—children may master academic skills with ease but struggle with the reciprocity of friendships or the routines of self-care.
 Some teens need extra practice or instruction in the nuances of friendship, even as they demonstrate advanced skills in other areas.